dresende/node-orm2/Readme.md

 });
 ```

+This also allows you to asynchronously load the models.

 ## Settings

 Settings are used to store key value pairs.
 A settings object is stored on the global orm object and on each database connection.